Pixelation-Labs/pixelmon-contracts/Dcumentation/Evolution3Serum/README.md

   Set Minter Address functionality
     ✔ Only Owner will be able to setMinterAddress
-    ✔ Owner will be able to setMinterAddress to both true and false status ✔ Owner will be able to set zero address as minter address
+    ✔ Owner will be able to setMinterAddress to both true and false status ✔ Owner will not be able to set zero address as minter address

   Set Burner Address functionality
     ✔ Only Owner will be able to setBurnerAddress